Medical Device · Glaucoma

 Optic nerve head showing opposing pressure from inside the eye and around the nerve.

-Treating IOP alone leaves half the equation untouched.
+Treating IOPIntraocular pressureFluid pressure inside the eye.
+Most glaucoma therapies aim to lower IOP. alone leaves half the equation untouched.

 Built by surgeons, engineers, and operators.